kristian-lange-tw/JATOS_docs_v3/pages/Bring-your-JATOS-online.md

 | **[2.
 Cloud server](#2-cloud-server)** | fast to medium | depends on your vendor | yes | many / many  <sup>‡</sup> | hours to years | high | medium |
 | **[3.
 Own server](#3-own-server)** | medium to slow (depends on your IT) | needs admin skills | ask your IT | many / many <sup>‡</sup> | month to years | high | high |

-†) Depends on your computer and internet connection
+†) Depends on your computer and Internet connection
 ‡) Depends on your server